Castlepoint: Lighthouse

 The Castle Point Lighthouse is a lighthouse near the village of Castlepoint in the Wellington Region of the North Island of New Zealand.
 It is owned and operated by Maritime New Zealand.
 In the early days of the 20th century Castle Point was one of the few lighthouses with easy access to a school.
 The Creamer family came there in 1918 or 1919 and the eldest son Eric had to complete five years of education in three years, so that he could go on to secondary school, there having been little education in previous locations where the family had been stationed.
 This aspect of the Keeper's lives seems to have been overlooked by the Marine Department.

-The light was built in 1913 and was originally fueled by oil.
+The light was built in 1913 and was originally fuelled by oil.
 In 1954 the oil lamp was replaced with an electric one powered by a local diesel generator.
 This was subsequently replaced by a connection to the mains grid in 1961.
 The lighthouse, is popular with holiday makers and the lighthouse itself is sometimes referred to as "The Holiday Light".